n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.ftp.md

 ## Download

-This operation includes these parameters:
+Configure this operation with these parameters:

 * **Path**: Enter the remote path that you would like to connect to.
 * **Put Output File in Field**: Enter the name of the output binary field to put the file in.

 ## List

-This operation includes these parameters:
+Configure this operation with these parameters:

 * **Path**: Enter the remote path that you would like to connect to.
 * **Recursive**: Select whether to return an object representing all directories / objects recursively found within the FTP/SFTP server (turned on) or not (turned off).

 ## Rename

-This operation includes these parameters:
+Configure this operation with these parameters:

 - **Old Path**: Enter the existing path of the file you'd like to rename in this field.
 - **New Path**: Enter the new path for the renamed file in this field.